Cyber Security Getting The Board's Attention

-Even the smallest lapse in security can lead to prolonged business disruptions and lead to a variety of legal and regulatory issues.
-It has gotten the attention of both executives and boards.
-A 2018 survey of CIOs conducted by HarveyNash/KPMG, found that board interest in cyber had increased by 23%, while only one-fifth (22%) felt they are well prepared for a cyber attack.
+A 2018 survey of CIOs conducted by HarveyNash/KPMG, found that board interest in cyber had risen by 23%, with only 22% indicating they felt their organization were well prepared for a cyber attack.

-In addition to the internal drivers pushing boards to improve their oversight of cyber risk, there is growing regulatory pressure that could require some boards to include cybersecurity expertise.
+Beyond the internal drivers for better board oversight of cyber risk, there is growing regulatory pressure pushing corporate boards to increase their cybersecurity expertise.
 Regulators such as SEC chairman Robert Jackson's are recommending that boards ensure "internal controls, policies, and procedures that make sure that information on the ground in the company, about any cyber issues, makes its way up to the c-suite and the boardroom..."

-A 2016 report from Osterman Research provided the results of a survey they conducted of corporate board members.
-They found that just over half (54%) felt that information that IT and security leaders were too technical, and usually included:
+A 2016 board member survey report from Osterman Research found that just over half (54%) felt that information they received from IT and security leaders is too technical, and often includes:

 - A complete list of vulnerabilities within the organization